diarmuidoconnor/ewd-module-2025/topic05/talk-3/DesignProcess.md

-# Thinking In React.
+# Design Patterns in React.

-The React engineering team published a process for developing React apps, called 'Thinking In React'.
+React favours composition over inheritance.
+We look at some helpful composition patterns.